awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 Keep your AWS IoT and Amazon Cognito information on hand\.
 You need the endpoint and IDs to authenticate your mobile application with the AWS Cloud\.

-### Set Up Your Amazon FreeRTOS Environment for BLE<a name="ble-demo-set-up"></a>
+### Set Up Your Amazon FreeRTOS Environment for Bluetooth Low Energy<a name="ble-demo-set-up"></a>

-To set up your enviroment, you need to download Amazon FreeRTOS with the [Amazon FreeRTOS Bluetooth Low Energy Library \(Beta\)](freertos-ble-library.md) on your microcontroller, and download and configure the Mobile SDK for Amazon FreeRTOS Bluetooth Devices on your mobile device\.
+To set up your enviroment, you need to download Amazon FreeRTOS with the [Amazon FreeRTOS Bluetooth Low Energy Library](freertos-ble-library.md) on your microcontroller, and download and configure the Mobile SDK for Amazon FreeRTOS Bluetooth Devices on your mobile device\.

-**To set up your microcontroller's environment with Amazon FreeRTOS BLE**
+**To set up your microcontroller's environment with Amazon FreeRTOS Bluetooth Low Energy**

-1. Download the `feature/ble-beta` branch of the Amazon FreeRTOS [GitHub](https://github.com/aws/amazon-freertos/tree/feature/ble-beta) repository\.
+1. Download from Amazon FreeRTOS [GitHub](https://github.com/aws/amazon-freertos)\.

 1. Set up Amazon FreeRTOS on your microcontroller\.

    For information about getting started with Amazon FreeRTOS on an Amazon FreeRTOS\-qualified microcontroller, see the guide for your board in [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html)\.
 **Note**
-You can run the demos on any BLE\-enabled microcontroller with Amazon FreeRTOS and ported Amazon FreeRTOS BLE libraries\.
-Currently, the Amazon FreeRTOS [MQTT over BLE](#ble-demo-mqtt) demo project is fully ported to the following BLE\-enabled devices:
+You can run the demos on any Bluetooth Low Energy\-enabled microcontroller with Amazon FreeRTOS and ported Amazon FreeRTOS Bluetooth Low Energy libraries\.
+Currently, the Amazon FreeRTOS [MQTT over Bluetooth Low Energy](#ble-demo-mqtt) demo project is fully ported to the following Bluetooth Low Energy\-enabled devices:
-[STMicroelectronics STM32L4 Discovery Kit IoT Node](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_st.html), with the STBTLE\-1S BLE module
 [Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html)
 [Nordic nRF52840\-DK](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_nordic.html)